messa/tips/MongoDB 4.2 TLS Replica Set Cluster Setup.md

 For more info how to install MongoDB on Debian: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/

-Save this script as a file `setup.sh`.
+Save this script as a file `setup01.sh`.

 ```shell
 #!/bin/bash